Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 ## Leadership
-cf. [#gamedev Lead Quick Start Guide] & [Things I was unprepared for as a lead developer] "tell people what you want them to do instead of detailing what they’re doing wrong" [Criticism and Ineffective Feedback]
+cf. [#gamedev Lead Quick Start Guide] & [Things I was unprepared for as a lead developer] "tell people what you want them to do instead of detailing what they’re doing wrong" [Criticism and Ineffective Feedback] Daniel Pink motivational building blocks from "The puzzle of motivation" :
+- autonomy: to direct our own lives
+- mastery: to get better and better at something that matters
+- purpose: to do what we do in the service of something larger than ourselves

 ## Team culture building
 - two main tenets: RESPECT & TRUST people.